 - An employee who wants to return to work

-Length of Leave
+Length of leave

-If the leave is expected to be three months or longer, or the situation is complicated, submit an AskMyHR service request for help managing the situation.
-Write sick leave as the subject, and select Leave and Time Off as the Service.
+If the leave is expected to be 3 months or longer, or the situation is complicated, submit an AskMyHR (IDIR restricted) service request for help managing the situation.
+Select Myself (or) My Team or Organization > Leave & Time Off > Sick Leave.